qaws211/stock-market-forecasting-thesis/Engle Granger/README.md

 - Ensure that all necessary dependencies are installed before running the notebooks.
 - This analysis is a **work in progress**, and improvements are continuously being made.

+## Author
+**Alberto Sartini**

+## Contact
+For any questions or collaborations, feel free to reach out:
+- Email: sartinialberto1@outlook.it
+- LinkedIn: www.linkedin.com/in/alberto-sartini-a78214296

 ---
-📌 **For more details on the project, refer to the main README in the repository.**
+**For more details on the project, refer to the main README in the repository.**